The Laiho Trio: The Laiho Trio in the United States

 The Laiho Trio also performed in the TV and radio shows of the broadcasting companies of ABC, CBS, NBC, PBS, WOR, and WNYC.
 These shows were aired continent wide.
 The trio performed also several one-hour live concerts at WQXR, a radio station owned by The New York Times.
 This station is considered to be the best radio station in America for classical music.
 The concerts were led by Robert Sherman who made comments about the concerts to the radio listeners and for the performances of the Laiho Trio he said: “Great, brilliant, most unusual treat!”
 In November 1982, the Laiho Trio was honored to perform for Carl Gustav XVI and Silvia, the King and Queen of Sweden, during their visit to New York City.

 After the death of their manager, the brothers started to handle their concert arrangements by themselves.
 A wide concert tour to Europe and China was under way.
 But then Pentti's hearing was weakened.
 He underwent a surgery but, unfortunately, with poor results, his hearing did not improve to normal.
 The brothers’ amazing career as a performing trio was over.

 At that point, the brothers decided to utilize their experiences as performing artists for composition and started to study music theory and composing in The City University of New York.
 They each graduated as Bachelor of Science (B.S.)
 Veikko in 1990, Altti and Pentti in 1995 and Master of Music (M.M.) in the year 2000.
 In addition to this Veikko also graduated as Master of Arts in Teaching Music (M.A.T.) in 1992.
 The brothers got several awards due to their successful studies.
 In October 1993 they were nominated as members of The Golden Key International Honor Society, which invites the best students from American universities to be their members.
 In The City University of New York they had several famous composers as their teachers.
 One was the most famous American composer John Corigliano.

-Although the brothers’ magnificent career as accordion artists in the U.S. ended, they moved along into composing and their work with music continues as actively as ever before.
+Although the brothers’ career as accordion artists in the U.S. ended, they moved along into composing and their work with music continues as actively as ever before.